Jeremy Hunt becomes Chancellor with wealth of experience in Cabinet roles

 The son of Admiral Sir Nicholas Hunt, he enjoyed a privileged upbringing that saw him educated at the prestigious Charterhouse school.

-He went on to read philosophy, politics and economics at Oxford, where he was a contemporary of former prime minister David Cameron and Mr Johnson.
+He went on to read philosophy, politics and economics at Oxford University, where he was a contemporary of former prime minister David Cameron and Mr Johnson.

-Mr Hunt later set up educational publishing firm Hotcourses, which was then sold to Australian outfit IDP Education for £30.1 million in 2017.
+Before entering Parliament, Mr Hunt set up educational publishing firm Hotcourses, which was later sold to Australian outfit IDP Education for £30.1 million in 2017, making him one of the richest politicians in the UK.

 Register for free to continue reading